AllenCell/segmenter_model_zoo/README.md

 compiling certain CUDA code in Linux.
 So the full version is only supported in Linux, but we provide a simplified version without object detection that can run on both Windows and Linux, which will also be useful for most users.
 See more details in the list of models below.

+Note: If you are using Windows and see the an error like `error: Microsoft Visual C++ 14.0 or greater is required.
+Get it with Microsoft C++ Build Tools`, then juse follow the detailed intruction in the error message to download Microsoft Build Tools.
+The specific version we used is *MSVC v142 - VS 2019 C++ x64/x86 build tools (v14.27)*

 ## Installation

 ### Step 1: Install PyTorch from official website